ScryEngineering/scrygroup.com/content/services/process-automation.md

 ## What process automation can do for you

-Ever feel so overwhelmed by your to-do list that you don't know which task to tackle first?
-While you wonder how you'll get it all done, hiring an employee or sub-contracting doesn't seem practical, since you'd have to manage, train and pay them.
+People drive your company's success.
+With the right tools and processes in place, they can ditch the manual labour and get back to bringing in revenue - the lifeblood of every business.

-But you have a viable alternative: automation.
 Software solves everyday problems in business, from compiling an error-free report for a pressing deadline to sending leads and customers the information they need in a timely manner.

 Process automation and optimization can help you: